teaching-data-science/intro2ml/chapters/chapter01-06-basics-componentsoflearner.md

 ---
 title: 'Chapter 1.6: Components of a Learner'
 description:
   ' Nearly all supervised learning algorithms can be described in terms of three components: 1) hypothesis space, 2) risk, and 3) optimization.
-This chapter gives you a precise overview of each of these components.'
+In this Section, we explain how these components work together.'
 prev: /chapter01-05-basics-lossesandriskminimization
 next: /chapter02-01-regression-lossfunctions
 type: subchapter